- What Does a Notice Under Section 143(2) Mean?

 These types of notices come under the Computer-Assisted Scrutiny Selection (CASS).
 These cases to which such notice is sent are selected on predefined parameters.

 These cases have inaccurate income tax returns, mismatches, or incorrect information.
-The assessment or scieity here will be done only on the area of return that is mentioned in the notice.
+The assessment or survey here will be done only in the area of return mentioned in the notice.
 Let us say a scrutiny claiming a foreign tax credit or assessment on the sale of property, and so on.

 The Complete Scrutiny